hayashi-workshop/clbmtaichi/README.md

 ### Environment

 The codes within this repository were developed using Macbook Air Apple Silicon M2 2022, and an Anaconda virtual environment was used.
+The portability of the code was confirmed for `cuda` on RTX A4500@Ubuntu and A100@Google Colab ([!NOTE] taichi rendering is not available on colab).

 ### Prepare virtual environment